7 Best Homeowners Insurance Companies in Ohio of 2025

 Are your pipes and electrical systems out of date?
 Is your roof in bad shape?
 Are your appliances malfunctioning?
 If so, you may live in an old or older home, and your rate will go up if these things are not current.

-But if you correct these issues and have made big improvements to your home, such as installing a new bath and a new kitchen, your rate will go down.
-So too is having a new or newly constructed home.
+But if you correct these issues and have made big improvements to your home, such as installing a new bath and kitchen, your rate will go down.
+So, too is having a new or newly constructed home.

 Your Deductible